4 Causes for Yellow Teeth and How to Avoid Them

 How to Reduce Your Chances of Yellow Teeth

-For most people, there isn’t an overnight fix for whitening teeth.
-The truth is some people may never achieve the shade of white they would like but the yellow hue can be improved in most cases.
+For most people, there isn’t an overnight fix for whitening teeth. we always wonder how to fix yellow teeth but the truth is some people may never achieve the shade of white they would like but the yellow hue can be improved in most cases.
 Prevention is often more important than the treatment.
 Continue reading on a few suggestions to keep teeth as white as possible and to amp up the white if you find your teeth are looking slightly yellow.

 Don’t Sip For Long Periods